André Citroën: Life and career

-Born in Paris in 1878, André-Gustave Citroën was the fifth and last child of Jewish parents, diamond merchant Levie Citroën and Masza Amelia Kleinman.
+Born in Paris in 1878, André-Gustave Citroen was the fifth and last child of Jewish parents, diamond merchant Levie Citroen and Masza Amelia Kleinman.
 He was a cousin of the British philosopher Sir A. J. Ayer (the only son of his aunt Reine).

-The Citroën family descended from a grandfather in the Netherlands who had been a greengrocer and seller of tropical fruit, and had taken the surname of Limoenman, Dutch for "lime man"; his son however changed it to Citroen ([siˈtrun]), which in Dutch means "lemon".
+The Citroen family descended from a grandfather in the Netherlands who had been a greengrocer and seller of tropical fruit, and had taken the surname of Limoenman, Dutch for "lime man"; his son however changed it to Citroen ([siˈtrun]), which in Dutch means "lemon".
 In 1873 the family moved to Paris; upon arrival, the French tréma was added to the surname (reputedly by one of André's teachers), changing Citroen to Citroën.

 His father died by suicide when André was six years old (presumably after failure in a business venture in a diamond mine in South Africa).
 It is reputed that the young André Citroën was inspired by the works of Jules Verne and had seen the construction of the Eiffel Tower for the World Exhibition, making him want to become an engineer.

 Citroën was a graduate of the École Polytechnique in 1900.
 In that year he visited Poland, the birthland of his mother, who had recently died.
-During that holiday, he saw a carpenter working on a set of gears with a fish bone structure.
+During that holiday, he saw a carpenter working on a set of gears with a fishbone structure.
 These gears were less noisy, and more efficient.

 Citroën bought the patent for very little money, leading to the invention that is credited to Citroën: double helical gears.
 Their distinctive pattern was reputed to be the inspiration for the double chevron marque of the Citroën brand.
 In 1908, he was installed as a chairman for the automotive company Mors, where he was very successful.